|Rep. Michael B. Carroll

 118th Legislative District

-Carroll is a member of the House Education Committee; the House Transportation Committee, where he serves as the Democratic chairman of the Subcommittee on Highways; and the House Environmental Resources and Energy Committee, where he serves as the Democratic chairman of the Subcommittee on Energy.
-His legislative priorities include job creation, enhancing the state's transportation network, local tax reform, state government reform and expanding the PACE program to help give more Pennsylvania seniors access to affordable prescription drugs.
+Carroll is a member of the House Appropriations Committee; Education Committee; Transportation Committee, where he serves as the Democratic chairman of the Subcommittee on Highways; and the House Environmental Resources and Energy Committee, where he serves as the Democratic chairman of the Subcommittee on Energy.

 Carroll and his wife, Kelly, have three children: Matt, Mackenzie and Ali.
 He is the son of Michael and Jean Marie Carroll, also of Avoca.